-Our Professional Standards team have created the below set of Frequently Asked Questions based on feedback, conversations, and queries around, the CCP programme, Continuing Professional Development (CPD), Specialisms and Professional Registration.
+Our Professionalisation team have created the below set of Frequently Asked Questions based on feedback, conversations, and queries around, the CCP programme, Continuing Professional Development (CPD), Specialisms and Professional Registration.

 Are Head Consultants required to hold the certified level of the relevant CCP specialism to apply for Chartership titles through the UK Cyber Security Council?